 Chinese New Year is the perfect time to teach your children about Chinese culture by celebrating in simple, creative ways

-No need to run to the store just to have a little fun.
+No need to run to the store just to have a little Chinese New Year fun.
 On Chinese New Year (also called Lunar New Year) you can play the multicultural way with things you probably have at home.
+Why spend money when you don’t have to?

 - SWEEP the bad luck out the door.
 Chinese people clean their houses before the New Year to banish bad luck.

-- DECORATE with animals cut out of red paper.
+- DECORATE with animals cut from red paper.
 Papercuts are a traditional Chinese art and a popular decoration.

 - VISIT your ancestors by finding a picture of a family member and saying something nice about them.